marxin/texi2rst-generated/sphinx/gcc/binary-compatibility.rst

 support libraries with one or more of the options :option:`-nostdlib`, :option:`-nostartfiles`, and :option:`-nodefaultlibs`.

-..
-Copyright (C) 1996-2021 Free Software Foundation, Inc.

-..
-This is part of the GCC manual.

-..
-For copying conditions, see the file gcc.texi.

 @c man begin COPYRIGHT
 Copyright @copyright{} 1996-2021 Free Software Foundation, Inc.